2020 milestone: First six Fiji communities finish designing RISE infrastructure

 ‘It helps us keep in mind the different challenges that each community has – so we can design infrastructure to address these issues’.

-For Ledua, the future of Wailea is bright, and co-design workshops are the start.
+For Mere, the future of her community is bright, and co-design workshops are the start.

-‘I think the workshops are a good thing for Wailea, but it’s us, the community, that needs to work together to see it through.
+‘I think the workshops are a good thing for [my community], but it’s us, the community, that needs to work together to see it through.

 ‘This project, once implemented, will improve the wellbeing of the community.
 We all want good livelihoods’.